Kerlin History, Family Crest & Coats of Arms

 - John Kerlin, American politician, Member of Pennsylvania State Senate 4th District, 1824-32

-- J. D. Kerlin, American Democrat politician, Alternate Delegate to Democratic National Convention from Colorado, 1912
+- J. D. Kerlin, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Colorado, 1912

-- Ed Kerlin, American Democrat politician, Alternate Delegate to Democratic National Convention from Indiana, 1928
+- Ed Kerlin, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Indiana, 1928

-- Don Kerlin, American Democrat politician, Delegate to Democratic National Convention from Iowa, 1936
+- Don Kerlin, American Democratic Party politician, Delegate to Democratic National Convention from Iowa, 1936

 - Frank Kerlin, Irish politician